Hendon Publishing - Article Archive Details

 Perhaps Wrangler Unlimited RHD’s most impressive attributes are its built-in safety and security features.
 Electronic Stability Program (ESP) with Electronic Roll Mitigation (ERM) is standard, as are advanced multistage front airbags, which provide nearly instantaneous occupant protection by matching airbag output to crash severity.

 Standard ABS includes an off-road calibration to provide more sustained wheel lockup on plowable surfaces like mud, sand and gravel than normal ABS for improved stopping performance.
 With this kind of driver and passenger protection, parking lots won’t be the only thing that’s safe and secure.
-The Dodge Sprinter

 The 2009 Dodge Sprinter is the most versatile commercial van on the market.
 It is available in three different body types—passenger, cargo and chassis cab—and in a choice of wheelbases and roof heights.
 It is upfit-friendly and an ideal vehicle for a wide variety of law enforcement needs.
 It's perfect for prisoner transport, mobile crime labs, SWAT teams or as a general service vehicle.